 - Shaving, blade – blade shaving is the most traditional form of shaving, but also is the hardest on tender skin.
 The natal cleft is about as easy to shave with a standard razor as the bikini area is — which is to say that it ain’t easy.
 The only sane way is if you have someone else to do it for you, since the usual results of self shaving are nicks, cuts and razor burn.

 - Shaving, electric – electric shavers have become the method of choice for many of us.
 True, the shave is not as close, but electric shavers do the least amount of damage to tender skin areas.
-The absolute, hands-down winner in the category of electric shavers are the new “groomers” that have gained popularity in the past couple of years.
+The absolute, hands-down winner in the category of electric shavers are the “groomers”.
 These small shavers are unsuitable for legs or larger body areas, but perfect for the natal cleft.
 Most are about the size of pen and range in cost from $15 to $20.
 Order online or pick up at most major drug chains.
 Look in the men’s shaving area for best options.
+These electric groomers are typically marketed for men to touch up under beard and neck areas, they are nimble enough for use in the buttock cleft.

 - Waxing – waxing tends to last longer than shaving, up to 3 weeks.
 It is not horribly painful (at least this part of the body).
 Waxing can be done at home if you have help (like shaving, it’s tough to do this body area solo) or in a salon.
 Before you freak out at the salon idea, remember that professional waxers do bikini areas all day long and the also do “Brazilian bikini waxes” which is, basically, waxing everything below the navel.
 Waxing pro’s have seen worse things than anything you’ve got to show, so don’t sweat it.
 If you are considering this method, keep in mind the above warning about traumatizing the skin.
 Waxing is pretty brutal on hair follicles and areas treated can stay inflamed for several hours.
 Check with your surgeon first and make sure you are using No Bump RX afterward to avoid ingrown hairs and relieve the inflammation.
 Do not attempt waxing if you have any kind of an open wound.